-Christmas light cupcakes made with an embellished chocolate cake mix and the best vanilla buttercream frosting.
+These Christmas Light Cupcakes are made with an embellished chocolate cake mix and the best vanilla buttercream frosting.
 They are adorable for Christmas and perfect for bake sales.

-- Preheat oven to 350°.
+- Preheat the oven to 350°.
 Line two muffin tins with 18 paper liners.

 - Add all cupcake ingredients in the order listed to the bowl of an electric mixer.
-Beat well, about 3 minutes,
+Beat well, about 3 minutes, scraping the bowl occasionally.

 - Divide batter evenly between muffin tin.
 Bake for 18 to 22 minutes, or until a toothpick comes out clean.
 Let cool completely.